spxbhuhb/adaptive/doc/ui/layout.md

 - `SPixel` class
 - conversion is adapter dependent

+`fr` - Fraction

+- for space distribution
+- `Fraction` class
+- used in calculations, no conversion

 `dp` - Device Independent Pixel

-- position, dimensions (width and height)
+- position, sizes in dimensions (width and height)
 - `DPixel` class
 - converted into `raw`
     - before any layout calculation (typically in `AdaptiveInstruction.apply`)